 Please fill in the form below to get your free water testing valued $140.

-A world-first chemical filtration system which protects people from contaminated water, is among ten projects to share in $3.7 million in funding from the Morrison Government.
+A world-first chemical filter system targeting PFAS which protects people from contaminated water, is among ten projects to share in $3.7 million in funding from the Morrison Government.

 Minister for Industry, Science and Technology Karen Andrews said the Accelerating Commercialisation grants will fast track the development and commercialisation of innovative products with strong local and export market potential.